-Multi-year high level objectives of the National Society The Timor-Leste Red Cross Society seeks to develop and identify a clear strategy, prioritizing sectors and formulating key messages to better engage with the Government and other humanitarian partners in the country.
+The Timor-Leste Red Cross Society seeks to develop and identify a clear strategy, prioritizing sectors and formulating key messages to better engage with the Government and other humanitarian partners in the country.
 It will develop a profile which highlights strengths, capacities, and services of the National Society as a marketing tool to access funding and support from the Government, donor agencies, and other stakeholders.
 It aims to improve its position in the country and at the international level.

 The Timor-Leste Red Cross Society prioritizes its visibility by improving dissemination and communication, including at branch level.
 The National Society plans to improve public communications which will include increased dissemination on seven fundamental principles of the Red Cross and the Red Crescent Movement that will be integrated into programme implementation.

-Longer-term support from the IFRC network The IFRC supports the National Society to ensure that it provides timely and relevant communication materials.
+The IFRC will support the National Society in ensuring that it provides timely and relevant communication materials.
 It works with the National Society in building capacity to support advocacy and communication work.
 The IFRC will also facilitate the co-creation of key messages on communications and/or humanitarian diplomacy issues.

-Multi-year high level objectives of the National Society The Timor-Leste Red Cross Society is committed to practicing safeguarding, staff safety and security, staff development and gender diversity and inclusion principles.
+The Timor-Leste Red Cross Society is committed to practicing safeguarding, staff safety and security, staff development and gender diversity and inclusion principles.
 All staff, members, and volunteers at both national and branch level are equipped with the knowledge and capacity to integrate PGI and CEA in daily services and programme operations.
 The National Society also plans to conduct PGI assessments and training -of-trainers.

 A roadmap on planning, monitoring, evaluation and reporting improvement will be developed as a priority in 2023-2024.
 In addition, digital engagement will provide additional support to these initiatives.
 To support financial sustainability, National Society accountability and other development priorities, the National Society will update its current National Society development log frame so that all support from partners is aligned to its development priorities.
 One of the Timor-Leste Red Cross Society's main goals is to digitally link its branches with its headquarters in order to promote decentralization.
 This digital engagement will assist the National Society in rapid information exchange and field reporting.
 Digitalization is also supported by increasing Internet access at both headquarters and branch offices.

-Longer-term support from the IFRC network The IFRC supports the Timor-Leste Red Cross Society in enhancing its capacity and integrating PGI principles in all National Society operations, as well with implementing CEA practices.
+The IFRC will provide support to the Timor-Leste Red Cross Society in enhancing its capacity and integrating PGI principles in all National Society operations, as well with implementing CEA practices.
 The IFRC support also consists of reducing bottlenecks in providing financial reports and lengthy procurement processes, strengthening the National Society's planning, monitoring, evaluation and reporting (PMER) capacity, particularly reporting, through consistent and regular PMER coaching.
 The IFRC also facilitates opportunities for the Timor-Leste Red Cross Society to improve capacity by updating information on surge deployments, training, and PMER sessions with a regional or global context.

 The IFRC is also assisting the National Society with digital training.
 It will support the Timor-Leste Red Cross Society to create innovations related to leadership, experimentation and partnerships, including local innovation.
-The Australian Red Cross is supporting the National Society in PMER, IT and data management.